ourjapanlife/findadoc-localization/README.md

 ## Translator Guide

-The easiest and fastest way to contribute is through Git.
+The easiest and fastest way to contribute our project is through our page on Github (a platform for open-source coding projects).
 Simply **clone this repo and open a PR to merge your changes**.

-If you're new to Git, here are some easy steps you can take to get started:
+If you're new to Github, here are some easy steps you can take to get started:

-### Beginner Git
+### Beginner Github

-1. Go into the [locales](https://github.com/ourjapanlife/findadoc-localization/tree/main/locales) folder and click on the language file you wish to contribute to.
+1. Go into the [locales] folder (https://github.com/ourjapanlife/findadoc-localization/tree/main/locales) and click on the language file you wish to contribute to.
 It will take you to a screen that will show you its content.
-(Note if you are creating a new language file, copy from `en.json` and please name the new file using the two-letter language codes defined [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))
+2a.
+If you are creating a new language file, copy from `en.json` and please name the new file using the two-letter language codes defined [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))
    ![Select Language](./images/01.png)
    ![Select Language](./images/01.1.png)

-2. Click the `edit` button so you can directly edit the translation through your browser. **Use the `en.json` file and the [website](https://findadoc.jp) as the reference content.**
+2b.
+If you are editing an existing file, click the `edit` button (box with a pencil in the upper right corner of the page).
+Then you can directly edit the translation through your browser. **Use the `en.json` file and the [website](https://findadoc.jp) as the reference content.**
    ![Edit Button](./images/02.png)

-_Make sure to only edit the part inside of the quotation marks of your selected language._
+_Make sure to only edit the words inside of the quotation marks of your selected language._

 You might notice the files are in a special format so the computer can read it.
 This format is called JSON (JavaScript Object Notation) and contains a key on the left side, and a value on the right side.
 Notice that the key names are in English, and sometimes the letters are squished together like this `noSpacesHere`.
 Please only edit the values, not the keys.
 Note the example below has a key of "vaccine" and a value translated into Japanese.